aturfah/cmplxsys530-final/proposal/proposal.md

 &nbsp;
 ### Justification
-ABMs were chosen to model this system because it allows for control at the level of the player, in individual games, and analysis of the results as they play out at the metagame level.
+Mathematical or Verbal models would not be able to adequately represent this system.
+A mathematical model would just explode in the number of equations necessary to represent the system, which would not be able to capture the random aspects of the game.
+A verbal model, on the other hand, would have to be incredibly complex to account for the different types of situations that a game can take.
+Thus, agent-based modelling is an appealing choice because each player's teams and strategies can easily be represented as class attributes and functions respectively.

 &nbsp;
 ### Main Micro-level Processes and Macro-level Dynamics of Interest

 The Micro-level process is how the game plays out.
 In the case of Rock/Paper/Scissors, it is which move the players cast.
 In the case of pokemon, it is the decisions made at each turn by the players (switching, attacking, setting up).
 &nbsp;
 The Macro-level process of interest is which strategies tend to dominate and the trends in dominant strategies.
 Since PS matches players based on Elo ranking (as opposed to randomly), another feature of interest is how that affects metagame development/which strategies dominate.